jsor/string-formatter/README.md

 public string NameFormatter::formatDefault([array $values]);
 ```

-Same as `NameFormatter::format`, but uses a default name format accroding to the
+Same as `NameFormatter::format`, but uses a default name format according to the
 locale passed to the NameFormatter constructor.

 #### Example